yangwu1227/leetcode-ds-algo/linked_lists/linked_list/linked_list.md

 The `__repr__` method is overridden to provide a string representation of the node when using `print()`.

-In the Python implementation, the `ListNode` class can be shared between singly and doubly linked lists.
+In the Python implementation, the `ListNode` class can be used by both the singly and doubly linked list classes.
 The `next` and `prev` pointers are set to `None` by default.

 ## C++

+The `ListNode` class in C++ is similar to the Python implementation.
+In addition, C++ supports pointers directly.
+In these implementations, we opt to use `std::shared_ptr` to manage the memory lifecycle of `ListNode` objects.
+Alternatively, the `std::unique_ptr` could be used.
+Both smart pointers should be used in favor of raw pointers (i.e., there is notion of ownership in moving pointers around in many linked list problems).

 ### `node.hpp` & `node.cpp`

-* **Smart Pointers** (`std::shared_ptr`): Used to manage the lifetime of dynamically allocated objects, i.e., `ListNode` instances.
+* **Smart Pointers** (`std::shared_ptr`): Used to manage the lifetime of dynamically allocated objects, i.e., `ListNode` objects.
 The `std::shared_ptr` automatically deletes the managed object when the last `shared_ptr` pointing to it is destroyed.
 This ensures that each node in the linked list, which may be owned by multiple parts of a program, is deleted only when it is no longer needed.

 * **Type Aliases** (`using`): Creates a type alias for `std::shared_ptr<ListNode>`.
 This improves code readability and reduces the need to write `std::shared_ptr<ListNode>` repeatedly.